Donald Howard Menzel: Biography

-In the late 1930s he built an observatory for solar research at Climax, CO, using a telescope that mimicked a total eclipse of the sun, allowing him and his colleagues to study the solar corona and to film the spouting flames, called prominences, emitted by the Sun.
+In the late 1930s, he built an observatory for solar research at Climax, CO, using a telescope that mimicked a total eclipse of the sun, allowing him and his colleagues to study the solar corona and to film the spouting flames, called prominences, emitted by the Sun.
 Menzel initially performed solar research, but later concentrated on studying gaseous nebulae.
 His work with Lawrence Aller and James Gilbert Baker defined many of the fundamental principles of the study of planetary nebulae.
 He wrote the first edition (1964) of A Field Guide to the Stars and Planets, part of the Peterson Field Guides.
 In one of his last papers, Menzel concluded, based on his analysis of the Schwarzschild equations, that black holes do not exist, and he declared them to be a myth.

 He also believed in the EPH (exploded planet hypothesis), stating, 'Presque toutes ces petites planètes circulent entre les orbites de Mars et Jupiter.
 On admet qu'elles représentent les fragments dispersés d'une grande planète qui se serait désintégrée.'

 Menzel was a science fiction author; his "Fin's Funeral" appeared in Galaxy Science Fiction in 1965.
-He was also an artist, creating watercolor paintings of alien creatures and scenes which often featured 3-dimensional "holes" though characters, clouds, and alien spaceships.
+He was also an artist, creating watercolor paintings of alien creatures and scenes which often featured three-dimensional "holes" though characters, clouds, and alien spaceships.

 Menzel's Field Guide

-Menzel wrote the first edition of A Field Guide to the Stars and Planets, published in 1975 by HarperCollins, which rapidly became a best-seller.
+Menzel wrote the first edition of A Field Guide to the Stars and Planets, published in 1964 by Houghton Mifflin, which rapidly became a best-seller.
 Subsequent editions were prepared after Menzel's death by his student Jay Pasachoff; the current version is one of the Peterson Field Guides.

-In Chapter IV of the first edition, Menzel apportions all 88 of the modern constellations recognized by the International Astronomical Union into 8 broad families, as a way to help observers remember where the constellations are located.
+In Chapter IV of the first edition, Menzel apportions all 88 of the modern constellations recognized by the International Astronomical Union into eight broad families, as a way to help observers remember where the constellations are located.

 The families are organized by common location or common theme.
 The Ursa Major, Perseus, Hercules, and Orion families include mainly constellations in the general vicinity of those four constellations.
-The Zodiac family includes the traditional 12 Zodiac constellations.
+The Zodiac family includes the traditional twelve Zodiac constellations.
 The Heavenly Waters family includes mostly constellations generally associated with water.
 The Bayer family includes southern constellations first introduced by Plancius and subsequently included in Johann Bayer's Uranometria in 1603.
 The La Caille family includes most of the constellations introduced by Lacaille in 1756 from stars charted during his observations at Cape Town.